StoneWongRua/TFTP/README.md

 - Server
     - Launches a child process for each file request or a thread for each file request, depending on your OperationMode flag (1 for threads, 0 for forks)
 - Client
-    - Remote ls (list) all files in given dir, using forks
+    - Remote ls (list) all files in given dir
-    - Remote mget (multiple get) - retrieves every file in the given dir, using forks
+    - Remote mget (multiple get) - retrieves every file in the given dir, launching a child process or a thread for each file request, depending on your OperationMode flag (1 for threads, 0 for forks)
     - Elapsed time in microseconds

 ## Initial functionalities